 2018: First book published

-His first book, “Mamba Mentality: How I Play,” hit shelves in 2018.
-Bryant details the strategies, both mental and physical, a player needs to succeed.
+Bryant's first book, "Mamba Mentality: How I Play," hit shelves in 2018.
+He details the strategies, both mental and physical, a player needs to succeed.

 2018: Founded the Mamba Sports Academy

 In 2018, Bryant partnered with Chad Faulkner, the owner of a Southern California sports academy, to create Mamba Sports Academy.
 Bryant's daughter Gianna played for the collective and he worked closely with its young players to help cultivate their talents.
 The academy later dropped Mamba from its name following Bryant's death.

 Bryant took his writing talents and basketball knowledge to create a young adult fantasy series.
 The first book, "The Wizenard Series: Training Camp," follows an urban basketball team and their magical coach.

 Kobe Bryant's life was cut short in a helicopter accident in Calabasas, California, on Jan.
 26, 2020.
 The legendary basketball player died alongside his 13-year-old daughter Gianna and seven other people on board, including the pilot.
 The group was traveling to a basketball game at the Mamba Sports Academy.

 You may also like: How celebrities are reacting to COVID-19—from charitable to cringeworthy